mvollmer/foreman-cockpit/README.md

 The Cockpit integration into Foreman is done as part of the "Remote Execution" plugin.
 That plugin comes in two parts: one for Foreman itself, one for the Smart Proxy.
-We also need to update the Smart Proxy itself.

-So we need three patches, and some more gems to satisfy their
+So we need two patches, and one more gem to satisfy their
 dependencies:

 ```